 Due to the high number of applications we are receiving, it may take us up to eight working days to make a decision on your Test and Trace Support Scheme application.

 COVID-19 - Test and Trace Support Scheme

-To be eligible for a support payment of £500 you must:
+To be eligible for a support payment of £500 you must either:

-- have been asked to self-isolate by NHS Test and Trace either because you've tested positive for coronavirus or have recently been in close contact with someone who has tested positive, and
+- have been asked to self-isolate by NHS Test and Trace either because you've tested positive for coronavirus or have recently been in close contact with someone who has tested positive, or

 - be employed or self-employed, and

 - be unable to work from home and will lose income as a result, and

 - be aged 16 or over, and

 - be currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit, or your normal net weekly earned income is less than £500.

 You will not be eligible for payment if: